kelukelu/cozy-home/doc/features.md

 - current app w/ contextual menu
   - close app
+  - options related to current app
 - apps switcher
   - default back to dashboard
-  - sort  favorites apps at top
+  - favorite apps on top
-  - w/ indicator for running apps
+  - indicator for running apps
 - user menu
   - quick access to Settings
   - quick access to Help
   - logout
 - Notifications panel trigger w/ counter
 - quick actions: an app can declares a route that can be triggered from the topbar directly (e.g write a new mail, create an event…).
 It consists of a simple button in the topbar that deploy a popup w/ the iframed route view
+- Status information (e.g. used memory...)
 - auto-masking feature

 ### Shortcuts

 - cycle between launched apps
 - back to dashboard
 - open app switcher + arrows navigation
 - quick launch app (w/ autocomplete)

+### Apps

+- open app in a new tab instead of the current one.
+- Each apps should have its own favicons to make sure it's spotted easily from our users.

 ## Organisation